jrbrtsn/ban2fail/README.md

 + Provides integrated reporting with reverse and forward DNS information.

-+ When reporting, DNS lookups are performed in parallel with 200 simulataneous lookups.
++ When reporting, DNS lookups are performed in parallel with 200 simultaneous lookups.

 + Written in pure C, with less than 15,000 lines of source code.